ardole/k8s-cluster/README.md

-# Setup some Kubernetes cluster.
+# Setup Kubernetes clusters.

+Provide some scripts and info for building Kubernetes clusters.

 Link|Description
 :---: | :---: